samwell-ho/openpgp-ca/doc/src/README.md

 People often mainly communicate with others in the same organization - and with people in one of a few affiliated organizations.

+For example, imagine two organizations `alpha.org` and `beta.org`.
+Each organization has a number users, some of whom exchange lots of email, others only infrequently.
+Some users might have email contacts outside of these two organizations.

 ![Image](emails.png "Patterns of email between users of two organizations")

 With OpenPGP CA, when communication follows this type of pattern, users' OpenPGP software will be able to authenticate their most common communication partners without any extra effort from the user.

-The consequence is that members of the organization automatically have authenticated paths to the people they communicate with most: people within their organization, and their usual external collaborators.
+Members of the organization automatically have authenticated paths to the people they communicate with most: people within their organization, and their usual external collaborators.